 California’s policy makers must focus solely on those solutions that expressly increase the supply of, or decrease the demand for, electricity and natural gas.

-California policy makers should immediately take all actions necessary to encourage businesses and families to reduce demand and avoid black outs this summer.
+California policy makers should immediately take all actions necessary to encourage businesses and families to reduce demand and avoid black outs this summer (like raise prices?)

 California’s policy makers must guarantee that businesses and families continue to have the right to hire and fire their energy service provider, like they do for any other service.

-California’s policy makers must create an investment environment in California that attracts and encourages private investors to re-vitalize California’s crumbling electricity and natural gas infrastructure.
+California’s policy makers must create an investment environment in California that attracts and encourages private investors to re-vitalize California’s crumbling electricity and natural gas infrastructure (by explicitly bailing out the utilities?).

-California’s policy makers should resist (reject?) squandering the State’s budget to take over California’s energy industry, and instead target budget resources on vital programs like education and public health and safety.
+California’s policy makers must not squander the State’s cash surplus and credit rating to take over California’s energy industry, and instead target budget resources on vital programs like education and public health and safety.

 California policy makers should overhaul the laws regulating power plant construction in order to encourage and facilitate new plant construction.